QueenieCplusplus/BigQuery_CloudSQL/README.md

 * 5.2. check project id, then add data, and check DB & table.

- check the project → dataset → table paradigm and the intricacies of the console, you can load up some queryable data.
+ check the project → dataset → table of the console, you can load up some queryable data.

   ![](https://raw.githubusercontent.com/QueenieCplusplus/BigQuery_CloudSQL/main/add%20data%200.png)